CtrlAltSudo/Advice-generator-app/README.md

 <p>Advice Api<p>

 ## What I learnt
-This is my first time submitting a challenge with an API, it took me ages to figure out how to stop Firefox to stop caching the data from the advice API, next time I'll try using Axios.
+This is my first time submitting a challenge with an API, it took me ages to figure out how to stop Firefox from caching the data from the advice API, next time I'll try using Axios.

 ## Authors